 3. Statement of Goals

 All of our programs use a holistic review procedure that looks for a good fit of interest with the research conducted in our department and considers a wide range of factors associated with success in graduate school.
 A required Statement of Goals is an essential component of this holistic review as it provides a personal perspective on each applicant.
-This statement should be approximately 1,000 - 1,500 words concerning your plans for graduate study and a professional career.
+This statement should be approximately 1,000 - 1,500 words and explain your plans and preparation for graduate study and a professional career.
 Please be as specific as possible about (a) the development of your academic interest in psychology and reasons for pursuing the PhD, (b) past research experience and mentorship, and its relationship to your current research interests, (c) clinical experience (if applicable), (d) other skills, abilities, and experiences that have helped to prepare you for graduate study (e.g., data management and analysis skills; experience with advanced methods such as neuroimaging or psychological assessment; leadership or outreach efforts in your school or community; employment that you have balanced with academic demands; learning that you have undertaken outside of the classroom; challenges that you have overcome in persevering towards your goals; and if you wish, any issues relevant to diversity, broadly considered), and (e) why you have chosen to apply to the University of Pittsburgh Department of Psychology and how your interests fit with the research program of the faculty member(s) whom you indicated on the application form.

 4. Transcripts of All Credits

 Transcripts are required from each undergraduate (and graduate) school attended.
-A notarized English translation is required if transcripts are in a language other than English.
-Please submit your transcripts through the Apply Yourself website by uploading copies of all transcripts.
+Please submit your transcripts through GradCAS by uploading copies of all transcripts.
 Please only upload UNOFFICIAL COPIES for the application.
 Official transcripts will be required upon matriculation into the graduate studies program.
 Please do not email any transcripts to the Psychology Department as you must contact GradCAS directly for any assistance with uploads.
 See contact information at #9 below.

 5. Three Letters of Recommendation

 Letters of recommendation should be written by professors with whom you have studied or worked.
-The method of receipt is through the online system at ApplyYourself.
+The method of receipt is through the online system GradCAS system.

 6. Graduate Record Examination (GRE) Scores

-Official GRE scores are required.
-You may take the test more than once.
-Please have scores sent to the University of Pittsburgh using code 2927.
+The University of Pittsburgh school code is 2927.
 Do NOT enter a department or program code.
-You may send a copy with your materials for informational purposes, but only official score reports submitted by ETS will be accepted for admission consideration.
+Only official score reports submitted by ETS will be accepted for admission consideration.

 The Psychology Subject Test - For the clinical program and joint clinical programs, this exam is not required, but recommended, especially for non-psychology majors.
 Please note: the GRE psychology subject test is usually given only once in the fall, and again in the late spring.
 You may still apply even if you missed the fall test.
 In this case your psychology GPA will be more heavily weighted in the application review process.
 It is optional for other psychology programs.